 Trump has words of praise for a genocidal killer like Kim Jong Un, for a savage Russian Mafia don in Vladimir Putin, for a convicted tax fraudster felon like Paul Manafort, but finds no words of praise for the bravest American of all.

 The sleazy act in the White House has many McCain haters.
-In May a White House official mocked the senator and his cancer battle.
+On his deathbed a White House official mocked the senator and his cancer battle.

 “It doesn’t matter, he’s dying anyway,” aide Kelly Sadler said of McCain when discussing the senator’s opposition to Trump’s pick for CIA director.

-You know the kind of party the GOP has become where a prominent Trump supporter, Diana Orrock, a national committeewoman for the Nevada GOP, shared a story about John McCain headlined, “Please Just F‑‑‑ing Die Already.”
+You knew then the kind of party the GOP has become where a prominent Trump supporter, Diana Orrock, a national committeewoman for the Nevada GOP, shared a story about John McCain headlined, “Please Just F‑‑‑ing Die Already.”
 She then wrote “Amen” in her Twitter feed.

 That is not John McCain’s America.
 I still think Trump’s lowest blow was to question McCain's courage in Vietnam.
 Trump proclaimed he was not a hero, that’s McCain’s five and a half years of torture as a POW wasn’t sufficient in Trump’s opinion.